communitiesuk/core-design-history/app/mission-patches.md

 {{ appGallery({
   items: [{
     text: "Alpha",
-    caption: "Shelly’s home is that of the Department for Levelling Up, Housing & Communities, dark blue.
-December 2021" }, {
+    caption: "Shelly’s home is the same colour as that of the Department for Levelling Up, Housing & Communities, dark blue.
+December 2021"
+  }, {
     text: "Private beta",
     caption: "Shelly’s home now wears the branding of our first data provider (Believe Housing) and is seen drinking a Margarita, the team’s celebratory drink of choice.
 July 2022"